Anglo-Saxon London: The Vikings' return

 A battle at Penselwood, in Somerset and a subsequent battle at Sherston, in Wiltshire, fought over two days left neither side victorious.
 Edmund was able to temporarily relieve London, driving the enemy away and defeating them after crossing the Thames at Brentford.
 Suffering heavy losses, he withdrew to Wessex to gather fresh troops, and the Danes again brought London under siege, but after another unsuccessful assault they withdrew into Kent under attack by the English, with a battle fought at Otford.

 On 18 October 1016, the Danes were engaged by Edmund's army as they retired towards their ships, leading to the Battle of Assandun.
 In the ensuing struggle, Eadric Streona, whose return to the English side had perhaps only been a ruse, withdrew his forces from the fray, bringing about a decisive English defeat.
 Edmund fled westwards, and Cnut pursued him into Gloucestershire, with another battle probably fought near the Forest of Dean.

 On an island near Deerhurst, Cnut and Edmund – who had been wounded – met to negotiate terms of peace.
 It was agreed that all of England north of the Thames was to be the domain of the Danish prince, while all to the south was kept by the English king, along with London.
 Accession to the reign of the entire realm was set to pass to Cnut upon Edmund's death.

 Edmund died on 30 November, within weeks of the agreement.
 Some sources claim Edmund was murdered, although the circumstances of his death are unknown.
 In accord with the treaty, Cnut was left as king of all of England.
 His coronation was in London, at Christmas, with recognition by the nobility in January the next year at Oxford.

-Cnut was succeeded briefly by his sons, Harold Harefoot and Harthacnut, after which the Saxon line was restored when Cnut's stepson Edward the Confessor became king in 1042.
+Cnut was succeeded briefly by his sons, Harold Harefoot and Harthacnut, after which the Saxon line was restored when Edward the Confessor became king in 1042.